 In addition, appetite can become compromised by medicines for treating those conditions.
 Seniors need to be aware of diseases that are more likely with advancing age.

-These can include heart, pulmonary, kidney, liver, and others.
+These can include the heart, pulmonary, kidney, liver, and others.
 Therefore, older adults who are on various medications for a host of chronic diseases need to be aware of their side effects.

 Not all conditions affecting appetite are physical ailments.
 Emotional states such as grief and depression can also compromise the appetite.
 Senior hikers need to be aware of this and plan accordingly.